paepckehh/certinfo/README.md

 [paepche.de/certinfo](https://paepcke.de/certinfo)

 -   Tired of guess all the cmd switches for [openssl|certutil|...] to decode an simple certificate ?
--   100% pure go, minimal(internal-only) imports, use as app or api (see api.go), compatible with tlsinfo, dnsinfo ...
+-   100% pure go, minimal imports, use as app or api (see api.go), compatible with tlsinfo, dnsinfo ...

 # Showtime